-Once again, I must remind you that there are thousands of printer models that you could connect to your Mac, and each one is a little different from the next.
-In other words, if what you're about to read doesn't work with the printer you're trying to connect, I again implore you to RTFM (that's Read the Fine Manual, in case you're wondering).
+Once again, I must remind you that you could connect to your Mac to thousands of printer models, and each one is a little different from the next.
+In other words, if what you're about to read doesn't work with the printer you're trying to connect, again I implore you to RTFM (that's Read the Fine Manual, in case you're wondering).
 It should tell you how to load your ink or toner cartridges.
+That said, here are some very general steps to connect a printer to your Mac: